 Since slow-roasted turkey isn’t a normal thing kicking around most folks’ fridges all year ’round, you can easily sub in cooked chicken breast and chicken broth in this recipe and still have a rockin’ good soup.
 Poultry is poultry, amirite?

-- 8 cups turkey broth
+- Leftover turkey

-- 2/3 cup half and half cream
+- Half and half

 - Salt and pepper